Contents

 Share this page

-What is the Android Enterprise "bind"?
+What is the Android Enterprise bind?

-Android Enterprise consists, very simplistically, of three aspects:
+Android Enterprise consists, simplistically, of three aspects:

-1. the on-device APIs
+1. the on-device management APIs

 2. the advanced account, application, and Play Protect functionality